datagica/fast-index/README.md

 ### Solution

-The new Fast Index simply convert its inputs into a simple representation of the word, where punctuation, accents, useless spaces etc.. have been removed.
+The new Fast Index simply converts its inputs into a simple representation of the word, where punctuation, accents, useless spaces etc.. have been removed.

 These transformations are quite opinionated, but some can be opted-out.